Ready Jurist One: Benchmarking Language Agents for Legal Intelligence in Dynamic Environments: Data Statistics

 \section{Data Statistics}

-As shown in Table \ref{tab:env-data}, we meticulously select 322 quality data in \textit{\textbf{J1-E}\scalebox{0.8}{\textbf{val}}}, with 160 pieces of legal articles, 93 civil judgment documents, and 69 criminal judgment documents.
+As shown in Table \ref{tab:env-data}, we meticulously select 322 quality data in \textit{\textbf{J1-E}\scalebox{0.8}{\textbf{val}}}, with 160 pieces of legal articles, 93 civil judgment documents(shared among CD, DD, and CI), and 69 criminal judgment documents, totaling 508 instances.
 Legal articles are then utilized for agent configurations in Knowledge Questioning and Legal Consultation, with 98 pieces for Knowledge Questioning and 62 pieces for Legal Consultation.
 Civil judgment documents are utilized for Complaint \& Defence Drafting, as well as the Civil Court.
 Criminal judgment documents are employed for Criminal Court setups.
-Therefore, we include 508 pieces of data in \textit{\textbf{J1-E}\scalebox{0.8}{\textbf{val}}}.
+Therefore, we include 508 cases in \textit{\textbf{J1-E}\scalebox{0.8}{\textbf{val}}}.

 In addition, for topic lists in Knowledge Questioning, 286 binary topics and 188 open-ended topics are designed, with an average of 4.84 topics for each case.
 For topic lists in Legal Consultation, we construct 116 binary topics and 107 open-ended topics, with an average of 3.60 topics for each of the cases.
 The balanced percentage and diversity of different topic types have ensured a comprehensive evaluation of the model-driven agent's performance.